-Reichemann and Stillson (1978) used the before-after approach to examine seventynine IMF programmes during the 1963-72, comparing the performance of the balance of payments, inflation and growth for two-years prior and after programme implementation.
-With respect to the balance of payments they found that there was a significant improvement in only about one-fourth of all programmes and in over seventy percent of the cases there was no significant change in the balance of payments.
-A total of twentynine programmes with high inflation were implemented during the period, with a decline in the rate of inflation being realised for six of eleven programmes in which there was a sizable decrease in the expansion of domestic credit.
+Reichemann and Stillson (1978) used the before-after approach to examine 79 IMF programmes during the period 1963-72, comparing the performance of the balance of payments, inflation and growth for two-years prior and after programme implementation.
+With respect to the balance of payments, they found that there was a significant improvement in only about one-fourth of all programmes and in over 70 per cent of the cases there was no significant change in the balance of payments.
+A total of 29 programmes with high inflation was implemented during the period, with a decline in the rate of inflation being realised for six of eleven programmes in which there was a sizable decrease in the expansion of domestic credit.
 However, inflation was higher in five of the nine of the programmes involving devaluation.
-In addition, of the seventy programmes examined it was concluded that, on average, fund-supported programmes did not exert adverse effects on growth rates, with growth rates only declining in forty percent of programmes after inception when compared to the previous two years' average growth rate.
-They found that growth was higher in forty-seven percent of the programmes examined.
+In addition, of the 70 programmes examined it was concluded that, on average, fund-supported programmes did not exert adverse effects on growth rates, with growth rates only declining in 40 per cent of programmes after inception when compared to the previous two years' average growth rate.
+They found that growth was higher in 47 per cent of the programmes examined.

-Connors (1979) also used the before-after approach to examine thirty-one programmes in twenty-three countries during the period 1973-77.
-His comparisons were made one year before and after the programmes were implemented and he found that fundsupported programmes had negligible effects on final growth, inflation and current account deficit targets or on intermediate targets such as the fiscal deficit to gross domestic product (GDP) ratio.
-Zulu and Nsouli (1985) also used this approach to measure the effects of fundsupported programmes in thirty-five programmes implemented during 1980-81 for twenty-two African countries.
-They examined changes in growth, the current account and inflation and found that in 60 percent of the cases growth was lower or the same one year after the programme was implemented.
+Connors (1979) also used the before-after approach to examine 31 programmes in 23 countries during the period 1973-77.
+His comparisons were made one year before and after the programmes were implemented and he found that fund-supported programmes had negligible effects on final growth, inflation and current account deficit targets or on intermediate targets such as the fiscal deficit to gross domestic product (GDP) ratio.

+Zulu and Nsouli (1985) also used this approach to measure the effects of fund-supported programmes in 35 programmes implemented during 1980-81 for 22 African countries.
+They examined changes in growth, the current account and inflation and found that in 60 per cent of the cases growth was lower or the same one year after the programme was implemented.
 With respect to the current account and inflation targets, the results were fifty-fifty, with the same number of programmes showing an improvement in the current account and inflation as those whose performance worsened or remained constant.

-Finally, Pastor (1987) conducted a similar study in eighteen Latin American countries during 1965-81 using one-year comparisons and found that fund-programmes led to a significant improvement in the balance of payments, but did not affect the current account, inflation or nominal GDP growth rates.
+Finally, Pastor (1987) conducted a similar study in 18 Latin American countries during 1965-81 using one-year comparisons and found that fund-programmes led to a significant improvement in the balance of payments, but did not affect the current account, inflation or nominal GDP growth rates.